elmtree-askmo/cloudcannon-app/content/learn/chemistry/how-do-hydrophilic-and-hydrophobic-molecules-differ-in-their-interactions-with-water.md

 url: /learn/chemistry/questions/how-do-hydrophilic-and-hydrophobic-molecules-differ-in-their-interactions-with-water
 score: -1.0
 related_article1:
-    id: 167080
+    id: 167086
-    title: Explain the role of valence electrons in determining the chemical reactivity of an element.
+    title: >-
+        How does electronegativity affect bond formation and molecular polarity?
     subject: Chemistry
-    url: /learn/chemistry/questions/explain-the-role-of-valence-electrons-in-determining-the-chemical-reactivity-of-an-element
+    url: /learn/chemistry/questions/how-does-electronegativity-affect-bond-formation-and-molecular-polarity
 related_article2:
     id: 167077
+    title: >-
-    title: Describe the role of amino acids as building blocks in protein structure and function.
+        Describe the role of amino acids as building blocks in protein structure and function.
     subject: Chemistry
     url: /learn/chemistry/questions/describe-the-role-of-amino-acids-as-building-blocks-in-protein-structure-and-function
 related_article3:
-    id: 167073
+    id: 167079
-    title: What is the octet rule and how does it relate to valence electrons in covalent bonding?
+    title: >-
+        How do hydrogen bonds and ionic interactions contribute to protein folding and stability?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-is-the-octet-rule-and-how-does-it-relate-to-valence-electrons-in-covalent-bonding
+    url: /learn/chemistry/questions/how-do-hydrogen-bonds-and-ionic-interactions-contribute-to-protein-folding-and-stability
 related_article4:
-    id: 167085
+    id: 167081
-    title: What is the relationship between mass number, protons, and neutrons in determining atomic mass?
+    title: >-
+        What factors determine the solubility of a molecule in water?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-is-the-relationship-between-mass-number-protons-and-neutrons-in-determining-atomic-mass
+    url: /learn/chemistry/questions/what-factors-determine-the-solubility-of-a-molecule-in-water
 related_article5:
-    id: 167074
+    id: 167078
-    title: Identify the functional groups present in amino acids and describe their properties.
+    title: >-
+        What are the differences between monosaccharides and polysaccharides in terms of structure and solubility?
     subject: Chemistry
-    url: /learn/chemistry/questions/identify-the-functional-groups-present-in-amino-acids-and-describe-their-properties
+    url: /learn/chemistry/questions/what-are-the-differences-between-monosaccharides-and-polysaccharides-in-terms-of-structure-and-solubility
 ---

 &nbsp;